OFFICIAL MONTH IN REVIEW

 He had told newsmen previously that he had always won with such convincing majorities that he had never been the object of election protests.

 With the President aboard the yacht were Assistant Executive Secretary Nicanor T. Jimenez, Nable, and Lt.
 Rolando Kagaon.
 Nable was with a large entourage of “rah-rah boys”; namely, Mariano R. Logarta, Jose D. Aspiras, and ex-Mayor Benigno S. Aquino, Jr.

 It was learned that Aquino saw the President and tried to explain the defeat of President Garcia and Speaker Laurel in Tarlac.

-November 18.-— AFTER six days in “hiding” since Election Day, President Garcia returned triumphantly to Malacañang early this morning.
+November 18.— AFTER six days in “hiding” since Election Day Presidential Garcia returned triumphantly to Malacañang early this morning.

 He had shied away from the Palace since Election Day, having stayed for three days in his “hideout” which was the residence of Assistant Executive Secretary Nicanor T. Jimenez, and later “hid” himself on the yacht, Santa Maria, to wait for “concession of defeat” from his political adversaries.

 Upon his return to Malacañang, the President found the Palace ground littered with placards asking for the relief of Jose Panganiban as General Manager of the National Development Company.